 This bill would rename the Reclamation Board the Central Valley Flood Protection Board.
 The bill would require the board to act independently of the department.
 The bill would state the intent of the Legislature to transfer the duties and corresponding funding allocated to the Reclamation Board as it exists on December 31, 2007, together with all necessary positions, to the board as it is reconstituted on and after January 1, 2008.
 The bill would prohibit the department from overturning any action or decision by the board.
 The bill would increase the membership of the board from 7 to 9 members.
 The bill would require 7 members to be appointed by the Governor, subject to Senate confirmation, 4 of whom would be required to meet specified eligibility requirements and 3 of whom would be designated as public members.
-The bill would require one board member to be appointed by the Senate Committee on Rules and one board member to be appointed by the Speaker of the Assembly and would designate those 2 members as public members.
+The bill would require one board member to be appointed by the Speaker of the Assembly and would designate those 2 members as public members.
 The bill, with a certain exception, would require the board members to serve 4-year terms.
-The bill would require the board members to receive a salary Identical to that received by members of the State Air Resources Board.
+The bill would require the board members to receive a salary identical to that received by members of the State Air Resources Board.
 The bill would require the Governor to select one of the board members as president.
 The bill would repeal provisions relating to the appointment or employment of specified personnel and, instead, authorize the board to appoint an executive officer and chief engineer and to employ legal counsel and other necessary staff.